 “Sunk costs and the emotional attachments which cause us to irrationally continue investing despite mounting losses.
 We water dead plants to validate ourselves” – Douglas E. Castle

-802.11 protocols are backwards compatible and so they do support legacy devices, however, there are some downsides to this.
+802.11 protocols are backward compatible so they do support legacy devices, however, there are some downsides to this.

 When you allow slower (legacy) devices onto your school wireless network it’s: